aminuldu07/SENDQSARpy/README.md

 <!--[![R-CMD-check](https://github.com/aminuldu07/SENDQSAR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/aminuldu07/SENDQS#AR/actions/workflows/R-CMD-check.yaml)-->
 <!-- badges: end -->

-The goal of SENDQSAR is to …
+The goal of SENDQSARpy is to …

 ## Installation

-You can install the development version of SENDQSAR from [GitHub](https://github.com/) with:
+You can install the development version of SENDQSARpy from [GitHub](https://github.com/) with:

 ``` r